 Basic principles of image formation and techniques of fluorescent imaging and confocal laser-scanning microscopy.
 Includes image processing and analysis to extract quantitative information from digital images.
-Survey of imaging techniques, including electron microscopy and functional MRI.
+Survey of imaging techniques, including electron microscopy and MRI.
 One lecture hour and four laboratory hours a week for one semester.
-Prerequisite: A grade of at least C- in Neuroscience 335 and Physics 303L, 316, or 317L.
+Prerequisite: A grade of at least C- in Neuroscience 335.